 Because scleral lenses have a large diameter and are custom-made to your eye shape and size, it is almost impossible for scleral lenses to dislodge during normal wear.
 And since these lenses do not make contact with the surface of your cornea, there is a decreased risk of corneal abrasions.

 Dry, dusty or dirty conditions can cause contact lenses to not only dry out, but can also lead irritants to attach themselves to the lenses.
 Scleral lenses offer comfort, even in dusty or dirty environments.
 This is because the lenses cover a large area of the eye, and since the outer layer of the lens protects the eye surface, dust and tiny particles can’t reach it.
 While not a complete barrier, scleral lenses can provide you with more relief and all-day comfort than traditional lenses.

 If you’ve tried traditional contact lenses and have experienced any of the above, or if you’re simply seeking a more comfortable alternative to wear all day, it’s worth considering scleral lenses.

 Contact a knowledgeable and experienced eye care professional, Dr. Santrell Hart-Moreland, who will patiently assess and explain your condition to you.
 Dr. Santrell Hart-Moreland will perform a specialized scleral lens custom-fitting to ensure that you receive the best fit for optimal visual clarity and comfort.

 Call the Elevated Eyecare today to schedule your consultation.
-We help patients from the McDonough, Morrow, Ellenwood, and Jonesboro, in the Georgia area enjoy great vision and comfort with scleral lenses.
+We help patients from the McDonough, Stockbridge, Ellenwood, and Jonesboro, in the Georgia area enjoy great vision and comfort with scleral lenses.